-Investing in wiring and plumbing for your new metal building can present myriad complications, but the end result is worth it.
-Ultimately, you’re doing the work necessary to transform a simple building or container into a fully-functional living or working space.
+Investing in wiring and plumbing for your new metal building can present myriad complications, but the result is worth it.
+Ultimately, you’re doing the work necessary to transform a simple building or container into a fully functional living or working space.

 With that transformation comes a lot of responsibility.
-To provide safety and meaningful, properly-working utilities to anyone who will use your building, consider the following elements prior to initiating your plumbing or wiring project.
+To provide safe and meaningful, properly-working utilities to anyone who will use your building, consider the following elements before initiating your plumbing or wiring project.

 Remember These Details for a Successful Plumbing or Wiring Project